xigt/lgid/res/README.md

 The `res/lang_table.txt` file appears to be generated from the [ODIN][] data, but it could be produced from something else.

+## common_codes

+The `res/common_codes.txt` is generated from the lang_table.
+It pairs a language name with the code most commonly associated with it.
+This file was trained on the ODIN data using the find-common-codes command.

 [Crúbadán]: http://crubadan.org/
 [CC BY 4.0]: https://creativecommons.org/licenses/by/4.0/
 [ODIN]: http://depts.washington.edu/uwcl/odin/